A unique photo experience in the heart of Europe

 Just a two-hour drive south of Prague on a bend of the Vltava river lies Český Krumlov the jewel of the Czech Republic and one of the gems included on the UNESCO list.

 We will walk through a maze of small, narrow, cobblestone streets with medieval houses and wide open squares.
 In the evening and at night when all the tourist hustle and bustle calms down, the streets look even more charming in the glow of the dim street lights.
 It will be a great opportunity to capture the reflections of the small stone houses in the calm Vltava river.

 We will be photographing more than just Český Krumlov during these two days.
 We will also pay a visit to the medieval town of Telč.
 It would be difficult to find another place with such a high concentration of well-preserved Renaissance houses, and we will try out our panorama-making skills here.

 On the way from Český Krumlov we will also make a stop at traditional Czech village Holašovice and Hluboká Chateau which is considered to be one of the most beautiful castles in Czechia.

 Finally, in the evening we will go to our sunset location which is a hidden gem in the middle of nowhere.
 We will need to hike a bit, but the elevated view of this Vltava river meander is spectacular.

 Optional Photo Tour Extension

 A mystical landscape of pine forests and deep valleys, with majestic sandstone towers, gates, walls, ravines, rock cities and labyrinths.
-This is the national park Bohemian and Saxon Switzerland located on the borders of Czech Republic and Germany.
-The location offers great opportunities for taking remarkable landscape shots ,especially during the sunrise and sunset.
+This is the national park Bohemian and Saxon Switzerland located on the borders of the Czech Republic and Germany.
+The location offers great opportunities for taking remarkable landscape shots, especially during the sunrise and sunset.